 One of his most poignant moments was on Angie Martinez’s show when he vowed, he did not care if Kim Kardashian was genuine or not for getting Donald Trump to pardon Alice Johnson.
 The greater goal was accomplished.

-Many hip hop artists, entertainers in general, will not engage at all with Donald Trump from fear of backlash from their fan base but, why not?
-Trump is a politician who wants to be liked if you can free the innocent or extreme sentenced why not do it?
-It does not mean you have to put on a MAGA hat or start building a wall.
-Kim did it without compromising her stance, so can everyone else.
+Many hip hop artists, entertainers in general, wouldn't engage at all with Donald Trump from fear of backlash from their fan base but, why not?
+Trump was a politician who wants to be liked, if you can free the innocent or excessively sentenced why not do it?
+It doesn't mean you have to put on a MAGA hat or start building a wall.
+Kim K did it without compromising her stance, so can everyone else.

 Championships is a huge moment for music.
 The redemption and vulnerability of the album are second to none released this year.
 So often people can be ignorant to the criminal justice system, and any challenges are met with “you do the crime you do the time.”
 Meek let the world into the circumstances presented to him and ask if you were put in that situation how would you react?
 If murder was as present as the mailman would you not carry a gun to protect yourself?
 If you had no father around because he was murdered and a mother who worked all the time who do you think babysits?

 As Tupac famously said when a rose grows from concrete…

 “They ask us why we mutilate each other like we do

 They wonder why we hold such little worth for human life

 To ask us why we turn from bad to worse is to ignore from which we came